Is your business Ready to export?

 It depends.
 Several are 2 hour one-one-one meetings.
 One is a 30 hour class.
 And one training option varies based upon how many scholarships we award.

 Where does the training scholarship money come from?

-Greater Portland Inc applied for and was awarded grant funding from the JP Morgan Chase Foundation and the Oregon Community Foundation.
+Greater Portland Inc was awarded grant funding from the JP Morgan Chase Foundation and the Oregon Community Foundation.